abrown33914/id-card-generator/README.md

 // ############################################################################
 ```

 **Replace** the `globalLogoPath` value with the full path to your local `fgcu_logo.png`.

-## How It Works
+## 💡 How It Works

-1. **Main Menu**: Choose to create a new ID card or view a prevously made one.
+1. **🏠 Main Menu**: Choose to create a new ID card or view a previously made one.
-2. **Fill out Forms**: Input information for either a Student or Faculty ID.
+2. **📝 Fill out Forms**: Input information for either a Student or Faculty ID.
-3. **Save as PDF (Optional)**: Save the final version as a PDF.
+3. **💾 Save as PDF (Optional)**: Save the final version as a PDF.
-4. **View Previous Cards**: Navigate through previously created cards to review them.
+4. **🔄 View Previous Cards**: Navigate through previously created cards to review them.

-## Why This Project Stands Out
+## 💥 Why This Project Stands Out

-This project is a strong showcase of core C++ programming concepts learned throughout the Fall 2024 semester, highlighting object-oriented principles such as polymorphism, inheritance, and encapsulation, alongside solid memory management and control structure utilization.
-Additionally, robust error and exception handling ensures a smooth user experience.
+This project is a strong showcase of **core C++ programming concepts** learned throughout the **Fall 2024 semester**, highlighting object-oriented principles such as **polymorphism, inheritance, and encapsulation**, alongside solid **memory management** and **control structure** utilization.
+Additionally, **robust error and exception handling** ensures a smooth user experience.

+---

+Feel free to copy this directly into your README file!